hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/expert-systems/index.md

     - which has a 'THEN' part that matches a desired goal
 - if the IF part of the rule is not false,
     - then it is added to the list of goals
-- because the list of goals determines which rules are selected and used
 - this is 'goal-driven'
     - because list of goals determines which rules are selected and used